naninovel/docs/docs/guide/unitask.md

 Naninovel uses a stripped and modified version of UniTask v1, which is embedded inside the engine runtime assembly; most of the asynchronous methods return `UniTask` objects, which you can await in the same way as default `Task` objects from the "System.Threading" namespace.

-In case you want to use full standalone UniTask library, install UniTask v2 from the official repository: [github.com/Cysharp/UniTask](https://github.com/Cysharp/UniTask#install-via-git-url) and specify "UniRx.Async.UniTask" for the Naninovel APIs when required, eg:
+In case you want to use full standalone UniTask library, install UniTask v2 from the official repository: [github.com/Cysharp/UniTask](https://github.com/Cysharp/UniTask#install-via-git-url) and specify "Naninovel.UniTask" for the Naninovel APIs when required, eg:

 ```csharp
 // Using standalone UniTask v2 by default.